kontena/kontena/docs/using-kontena/authentication.md

 $ kontena cloud login
 ```

-If you have upgraded your Kontena Master from a previous version you can configure it to use Kontena Cloud by using the command:
+If you have upgraded your Kontena Master from a previous version or installed Kontena without Kontena CLI plugins you can configure it to use Kontena Cloud by using the command:

 ```
 $ kontena master init-cloud